M0JXD/morse-recognition-trainer/README.md

 Which will create a folder called morse-recognition-trainer containing the executable and the assets it requires.
 For Android, the build will be more complicated.
 See the Android branch Raymob README.
+Likewise, deploying to the web is somewhat involved.

 ## Credits
 Made for my Dad, love you!! xx